AarushJ19/AarushJ19/README.md

 </br>- 🔭 An all-in-one team collaboration tool that can be hosted on your own server, offering a complete range of seamless communication and collaboration features.
 </br>- 🔭 An annual budget management application to help in expenditures based on JAVA
 </br>- 🔭Academic project to implement command line library management system.
+</br>- 🔭Currently making a skill-exchanging platform on MERN

 ### 📫Let's connect:
 <a href="mailto:aarushjain135@gmail.com" target='_blank'><img src="https://cdn.iconscout.com/icon/free/png-256/gmail-2981844-2476484.png" alt="Gmail" style="width:45px;height:45px;"></a>&nbsp;&nbsp;